ARTICLES

 The owner, Tomomichi Kumada, will teach you all sorts of things while you enjoy a drink.

-Tomomichi Kumada, the owner of "Tokachi Juji no Sake Kumada Shoten," was a teacher and businessman before opening a local sake specialty store with a passion for sake brewing.
-"The greatest joy is choosing good sake together with customers and hearing their impressions," he says, and his human touch has attracted many repeat customers.
-"Tokachi Juji no Sake Kumada Shoten" is a rare place in Obihiro where you can enjoy a once-in-a-lifetime encounter with carefully selected local sake from all over Japan.
-Why not drop in and find your drink of the day?
+Tomonori Kumada, the owner of Tokachi Juji no Sake Kumada Shoten, worked as a teacher and an office worker before opening a shop specializing in local sake, driven by his passion for sake brewing.
+"The greatest joy is choosing good sake together with customers and hearing their impressions," he says, expressing his human touch that has attracted many repeat customers.
+Tokachi Juji no Sake Kumada Shoten is a rare place in Obihiro where you can enjoy a once-in-a-lifetime experience with carefully selected local sake from all over Japan.
+Why not drop in and find your perfect drink of the day?

-Tokachi Jino Sake Kumada Shoten
+Tokachi Jinno Sake Kumada Shoten

-■Address: 2-61, Higashi 9-jo Minami 14-chome, Obihiro City ■Business hours: 10:00-19:00 *Kakuuchi: Friday and Saturday 15:00-19:00 ■ Closed: Mondays Click here for details and map information for "Tokachi Jinozake Kumada Shoten"
+■Address: 2-61, Higashi 9-jo Minami 14-chome, Obihiro City ■ Business hours: 10:00-19:00 *Kakuuchi: Friday and Saturday 15:00-19:00 ■ Closed: Mondays For details and maps of "Tokachi Jin Sake Kumada Shoten" please click here

 Writer Profile